Introduction

 Can I install a water heater myself, or should I hire a professional?

-Yes, if you have the necessary plumbing and electrical skills, but hiring a professional is recommended for safety and compliance with local codes.
+Installing a water heater is possible if you have the right plumbing and electrical skills, but hiring a professional ensures safety and adherence to local codes.

 What maintenance is required after installing a new water heater?

-Yes, regular maintenance such as flushing the tank and checking the anode rod can extend the lifespan and efficiency of your water heater.
+Regular maintenance, like flushing the tank and checking the anode rod, helps prolong the lifespan and efficiency of your water heater.

 How can I tell if my water heater needs to be replaced?